-Given the current strength of the rate stabilization account and our positive financial outlook for fiscal 2016 (see "RESULTS OF OPERATIONS - Financial Outlook") and for the fiscal year ending August 31, 2017 (fiscal 2017), the Company is proposing a temporary one-year rate reduction in addition to revisions to base rates, effective September 1, 2016.
+Based on the current strength of the rate stabilization account and our positive financial outlook for fiscal 2016 (see "RESULTS OF OPERATIONS - Financial Outlook") and for the fiscal year ending August 31, 2017 (fiscal 2017), the Company will be implementing a temporary one-year rate reduction in addition to revisions to base rates, each effective September 1, 2016.

-If enacted, the temporary adjustment will provide a reduction to charges for all services during fiscal 2017 and will represent on average a 3.7% reduction from current base rates.
-The Company is also proposing to revise its base rates in order to ensure they are aligned with costs.
-If enacted, this proposed revision will result in an average reduction of 3.9% from existing base rates, on an ongoing basis.
-Customer savings as a result of these proposals are estimated at approximately \$100 for fiscal 2017 and approximately \$50 for the fiscal year ending August 31, 2018 (fiscal 2018) when the temporary adjustments expire.
+The temporary adjustment will provide a reduction to charges for all services during fiscal 2017 and will represent on average a 3.7% reduction from current base rates.
+The Company will also be implementing revisions to its base rates in order to ensure they are aligned with costs.
+These adjustments will result in an average reduction of 3.9% from existing base rates, on an ongoing basis.
+Customer savings as a result of these revisions are estimated at approximately \$100 for fiscal 2017 and approximately \$50 for the fiscal year ending August 31, 2018 (fiscal 2018) when the temporary adjustments expire.